overture-stack/SONG/docs/02-Reference/01-retrieving-metadata.md

     aggregated_analyses.extend(response.json()['analyses'])

-# Filter analyses according to sample specimen ID
+# Filter analyses by submitter sample ID.
+# `samples[].submitterSampleId` is a custom-schema field here; adjust the path to match your schema.
 print("Filtering analyses")
 filtered_analyses = [analysis for analysis in aggregated_analyses
                      if analysis['samples'][0]['submitterSampleId'] in tmp.index.values]